 There are some indications that the Russian language was later influenced by travelers coming from both Scandinavia and the Middle East.
 Most traces of these influences have since disappeared, although the proper name "Oleg, Olga or Igor" seem to have Norse roots.

-When Russia suffered from invasions by the Mongols, a lot of of Turkic loanwords became part of the Russian language.
-Most of these were words for concepts that weren’t common in everyday Russian, like certain animal names, foods and concepts related to society, politics and military.
+When Russia suffered from invasions by the Mongols, a lot of Turkic loanwords became part of the Russian language.
+Most of these were words for concepts that weren't common in everyday Russian, like certain animal names, foods, and concepts related to society, politics, and military.

 Russian: A Slavic Language